openEOPlatform/documentation/file-formats/bestpractices.md

 # Best practices

 openEO Platform offers different [file formats](/file-formats) for importing and exporting of data.
-Depending on the data cube that your process graph creates and on your later use case, some file formats are more suitable than others.
+Depending on the data cube that your process graph creates and on your later use case, some file formats are more suitable to export your data (`save_result`) in than others.

 This page provides a brief overview of the most common use cases: